How To Record Amazing Audio In Your Wedding Films!

 Meant to be together since grade school | A wedding in the heart of Austin, Texas

-We often use the term high school sweethearts to describe couples that have been together for a long time.
-These are couples that met when they were young, realized they were the one for each other, and stuck together for years until they were married.
-But what if they met before high school, or even middle school?
+We use the term high school sweethearts to describe couples who have been together a long time.
+They met young, figured out they were the one for each other, and stuck together for years until they got married.
+But what if they met before high school?
+Before middle school?
 What if they became friends in the third grade?
-Elementary school sweethearts doesn’t quite have the same ring to it, but for Kelsey and Josh, this was the start of their story.
-And after many (and when I say many I mean close to 20) years of friendship, that included multiple proms, homecomings, high school graduation, breakups and three and-a-half years of college, they finally were together.

 We managed to not get run over while filming this wedding…